Wandering Through The Reeds, charcoal on Rives BFK, 30"x40", 2023

 Further, I am thankful to say that my work can be found in some public and corporate collections regionally as well as in private collections regionally, nationally and abroad.
 Consequently, in September of 2018 I participated in my first overseas international exhibition; "Texas Eclectics", a group show featuring 50 Texas artists.
 The exhibition was held at The Macedonian Museum of Contemporary Art in Thessaloniki, Macedonia, Greece!
 For more news and information on exhibition history please view my CV and Exhibitions sections on this website.

 Since January of 2017 my art has been represented by William Reaves and Sarah Foltz Fine Art in Houston, Texas.
 In 2019, the gallery became known as Foltz Fine Art.
-For information on work available for purchase, please click the Foltz Gallery page button below or call the gallery directly.
-Available works can also be found on Art Cloud.
+For information on work available for purchase, contact Foltz Fine Art in Houston, Texas!
+Available works can also be found on Art Cloud, in "Marketplace."

 Opinions and views are solely my own and in no way reflect the views of any other organization, institution or affiliation.